TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![BV512 Vocoder](./images/BV512Vocoder.png)

-The first line of the Arturia Keyboad LCD should display "BV512 Vocoder" and the second one, the range of active's bandes depending which variation is active.
+The first line of the Arturia keyboard LCD should display "BV512 Vocoder" and the second one, the range of active's bandes depending which variation is active.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |